bk138/droidVNC-NG/README.md

  --es net.christianbeier.droidvnc_ng.EXTRA_REQUEST_ID def456
 ```

+## Building

+* After cloning the repo, make sure you have the required git submodules set up via `git submodule update --init`.
+* Then simply build via Android Studio or `gradlew`.

 ## Contributing

 Contributions to the project are very welcome and encouraged!
 They can come in many forms.